-5.2.5.6 Oven Control with Zone Temperature Recording Application of different zones.
+5.2.5.6 Oven Control with Zone Temperature Recording Application

+An Oven is designed to dry the products with 6 zones.
+The Zone Temperature is controlled by a single temperature controller.
+The temperatures of the different zones are recorded to ensure the operation of different zones.
 Generally, for this application one temperature controller and 6 channel recorder are required.
 By using PR Series Recorder with PID Control card it can be achieved with one device.
 The oven required to dry the products at 500°C for 1 hour.
 All the 6 zones temperature needs to be recorded.
 For this dwell timer of PID Control card needs to be used to control the oven temperature and Analog inputs of Recorder needs to be connected with Thermocouple inputs from all the zones.
 The system configuration is as below.